kcl-lang/kcl-lang.io/versioned_docs/version-0.5.0/user_docs/guides/ci-integration/1-github-actions.md

 ### 2. Commit the Application Code

-After submiting in the `flask-demo` repository, Github will automatically build a container image and push it to the Docker hub.
+After submitting in the `flask-demo` repository, Github will automatically build a container image and push it to the Docker hub.
 It will also then trigger the Action of the `flask-demo-kcl-manifest` repository and modify the image value in the deployment manifest repository through [KCL Automation API](/docs/user_docs/guides/automation).
 Now let's create a submission in the `flask-demo` repository, and we can see that the code submission triggers the Github CI process for the application repository.

 ![](/img/docs/user_docs/guides/ci-integration/app-ci.png)